deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 hashes.
 Ask me for a copy.

 1. Navigate to your home directory, where you will find a copy of the file `LinkedIn_HalfMillionHashes.txt` (also available [here](https://raw.githubusercontent.com/deargle/deargle.github.io/master/class/cu/mgmt4250/LinkedIn_HalfMillionHashes.txt)).

 2. Open a terminal.
 To get your feet wet, perform a straight dictionary attack using the rockyou.txt wordlist again, as follows (one line):

 		hashcat --force -m 100 --potfile-disable --remove --outfile=LinkedIn_cracked.txt LinkedIn_HalfMillionHashes.txt /usr/share/wordlists/rockyou.txt

 	Note: This command may take 5–10 minutes to run.
 To see the status of a running job in Hashcat, press the “s” key (it might take up to 15 seconds for Hashcat to report its status).

+    <div class='alert alert-warning'>These commands use the <code>--remove</code> flag.
+This will remove cracked hashes from the input file.
+So, if you run these commands more than once without changing anything, it won't crack anything after the first time.</div>

+    Hashcat will report how many passwords it "recovered" when it finishes.
+You can always count the number of lines in your outfile (`LinkedIn_cracked.txt`) to see how many you've cracked so far, total:

+        wc -l LinkedIn_cracked.txt

+    Or count the number of passwords left (it started with half a million):

+        wc -l LinkedIn_HalfMillionHashes.txt

-5. To see hashes cracked in real time, in another terminal shell, type the command: `tail -f LinkedIn_cracked.txt`.
+    To see hashes cracked in real time, in another terminal shell, type the command: `tail -f LinkedIn_cracked.txt`.
 Type `control+c` to exit the tail command.

 	**Question:** How many passwords were you able to recover using this command?